Mulgi Zali Ho: Summary

-Mulgi Zali Ho is about a girl child Sajiri (Mau) who is being rejected.
+Mulgi Zali Ho is about a girl child Sajiri (Mau) who suffers rejection.
 Her father Vilas gives some poison to her mother Uma during her pregnancy because he feels that he can't afford to pay for another daughter.
 As a result, the girl is being born dumb.
-Mau does all the house hold works and also goes house to house selling milk.
-Consequently, she meets a city boy called Shaunak who will be following her daily and remembers her as the child who saved him from a car crash from childhood.
+Mau does all the household works and also goes house to house selling milk.
+Consequently, she meets a city boy called Shaunak who follows her daily and remembers her as the child who saved him from a car crash from childhood.
 Mau, only longs for the affection of her cold and distant father and is oblivious to the love bestowed on her by Shaunak.